Listen to the Podcast

 When or why would I use a convergent strategy?
 When would I do this?
 Well, the time to do this type of strategy or system would be more when there’s higher volatility.
 With higher volatility stocks would move up and down a lot more.

-With that movement, this is why professional traders love volatility, with that movement, it allows you to get into the stock somewhere over here, it doesn’t matter, and then later you can sell it on the pop.
-Or you can short it somewhere over here, doesn’t matter at which peak, and then buy it back at the bottom, if you’re doing shorts.
+With that movement, this is why professional traders love volatility, with that movement.
+It allows you to get into the stock somewhere over here, and then later you can sell it on the pop.
+Or you can short it, doesn’t matter at which peak, and then repurchase it at the bottom, if you’re doing shorts.

-Other times, you may do things that are more divergent, and when do you do this?
+Other times, you may do more divergent things, and when do you do this?
 When volatility levels are low.
-So this one is when volatility levels are high, this one’s when volatility levels are low.
+When volatility levels are high, this one’s when volatility levels are low.

-Volatility levels now would be contracting, so they would be smaller, so what happens to stocks when volatility goes down?
+Volatility levels now would be contracting, so they would be smaller.
+What happens to stocks when volatility goes down?

 Typically, stocks move higher as volatility drops, and what happens when volatility pops?
-Well typically stocks move down, because volatility increases, that means more fear in the market, more whipsaw action, and that’s why you get a pop in volatility as stocks drop.
+Well, usually stocks move down, because volatility increases.
+That means more fear in the market, more whipsaw action, and that’s why you get a pop in volatility as stocks drop.

 The gravity effect

-Whereas when volatility is dropped, you get a slow rise, it’s kind of like a slug, a turtle crawling up the mountain as that volatility drops, because you have to push something.
+Whereas when volatility is dropped, you get a slow rise.
+It’s like a slug, a turtle crawling up the mountain as that volatility falls.
+Because you have to push something.

-Just to hold something up, like let’s say this market, it’s not very heavy right now, but just to keep holding it up for one minute, it takes a little bit of energy, for 5 minutes, it takes a little bit of energy, 10 minutes, takes more energy, 30 minutes, an hour, five hours, if I try to hold it up for 10 hours, that amount of time requires much more energy, and that’s what happens, you have to remember, it’s all about energy.
+To hold something up, it takes a little bit of energy, for 5 minutes, it takes a little bit of heat, 10 minutes, takes more energy, 30 minutes, an hour, five hours.
+If I try to hold it up for 10 hours, that amount of time requires much more energy.
+And that’s what happens; you have to remember, it’s all about energy.

-If you’re trying to hold prices at that higher point, it takes more energy, that means more buying has to come in, more buying, more buying, more buying, just to hold the prices.
-So there’s all that energy that’s trying to push those stocks higher that needs to be put into the market in order to keep those prices higher.
+If you’re trying to hold prices at that higher point, it takes more energy.
+That means more buying has to come in, more buying, to hold the costs.
+There’s all that energy that’s trying to push those stocks higher that needs to be put into the market to keep those prices higher.

-Going back to the bigger picture, when you have something that’s divergent versus convergent, you need to figure out which personality type fits for you more.
-Typically most people would fit into one or the other, and I will tell you for me personally I’m more of a divergent strategy person.
+When you have something that’s divergent versus convergent, you need to figure out which personality type fits for you more.
+Typically most people would fit into one or the other.
+I will tell you for me - I’m more of a divergent strategy person.

 I don’t like to be in front of the screen all the time.
-I’ll watch the screens, but I don’t want to be too attentive to them, so I rather prefer slow growth, but stable growth.
+I’ll watch the screens, but I don’t want to be too attentive to them.
+I instead prefer slow growth, but stable growth.

-Whereas here with convergent strategies, you get more compounding effect, because you get to carry out your wins, and then you take that profit and you reinvest it, but for me that’s a lot of energy that I need to use in order to make those profits, whereas with divergent, I can simply just put on my trade, let it sit, let it marinate, slowly works for me, take my profit, continue on to the next trade.
+Whereas here with convergent strategies, you get a more compounding effect.
+That's the case because you get to carry out your wins.
+And then you take that profit, and you reinvest it, but for me, that’s a lot of energy that I need to use to make those profits.
+Whereas with divergent, I can put on my trade, let it sit, let it marinate, slowly works for me, take my benefit, and continue to the next trade.

-But the core of my strategy, most of the time, I’d say 80%-90% of the time, I’ll still stick to my core, what works for me, and that’s the divergent strategies.
-They’re slow, they’re simple but they work.
+But the core of my strategy, most of the time, I’d say 80%-90% of the time is that I’ll still stick to my base what works for me.
+And that’s the divergent strategies.
+They’re slow, they’re simple, but they work.

 Patience is key

 And for you, you need to figure out what works for you.
 Are you more a patient person?
-Because this one requires a little more patience, whereas convergent requires a little less patience, because you’re in and out of trades, you’re actively trading, you’re the type of person, oh I have to put on a trade, and that’s ok, so long as you’re managing things accordingly, but you have to remember that you probably have smaller losses and smaller wins.
+Because this one requires a little more patience.
+Whereas convergent requires a little less patience.
+Because you’re in and out of trades, you’re actively trading.
+You’re that type of person.
+But you have to remember that you probably have smaller losses and smaller wins.

-And that is simply because if you’re trading for a shorter period of time, a shorter period of time, stocks can only go up for so long.
-Whereas if you hold them for a couple of days, weeks and months, they can go up for a lot longer period of time.
+And that is just because if you’re trading for a shorter period, stocks can only go up for so long.
+Whereas if you hold them for a couple of days, weeks and months, they can go up for a lot longer period.

-You need to find our balance of what’s working for you, and of course, you can do both, you can use convergent and divergent strategies within your account, but typically doing both at the same time until you’ve mastered one or the other or at least have a consistency with one or the other, is a very bad idea.
+You need to find a balance of what’s working for you.
+You can do both.
+You can use convergent and divergent strategies within your account.
+But typically doing both at the same time is a terrible idea.
+Until you’ve mastered one or the other or at least have consistency with one or the other,

-What you want to do is figure out which one works a little bit better for you, go to the extreme level, do a little bit more high frequency things, and if you’re feeling a little more emotional during that trading, then go ahead and attempt the divergent strategy, buy it lighter, wait for things, be a little more patient and see which one works for you, which one works and fits your personality type a little bit better, it’s kind of like playing match maker.
+What you want to do is figure out which one works a little bit better for you.
+Go to the extreme level, do a little bit more high-frequency things.
+And if you’re feeling a little more emotional during that trading, then go ahead and attempt the divergent strategy.
+Buy it lighter, wait for things, be a bit more patient and see which one works for you and fits your personality type.
+It’s kind of like playing matchmaker.

-You have these two concepts and these are the core foundational concepts and then you’re trying to be a match maker to see which one you get along with, which one is going to be your lifetime partner in the trading world, and that’s what you’re doing.
+You have these two concepts, and these are the core foundational concepts, and then you’re trying to be a matchmaker to see which one you get along with.
+To see which one is going to be your lifetime partner in the trading world, and that’s what you’re doing.

-From here, you start getting into, again, other little strategies, so you’ll have a multitude of strategies from both of these in the way that you want to trade, so there’s sublevels beyond that, and you can do things in all sorts of ways, in creating your trading system, in creating your trading style.
+From here, you start getting into other little strategies.
+So you’ll have a multitude of strategies from both of these in the way that you want to trade.
+There are sublevels beyond that, and you can do things in all sorts of ways.
+You are creating your trading system and your trading style.

 Tweaking your strategy

-But first you need to understand which one’s fitting you and your personality type better.
-And you’re really kind of choosing which one suits you the best for your trading appetite and your trading style.
+But first, you need to understand which one fits you and your personality type better.
+And you’re choosing which one suits you the best for your trading appetite and your trading style.

-Once you have that, you can of course go ahead and implement and use the other one, depending on market conditions and so forth, but you don’t have to, if it’s not working out for you, then just stick to your core, stick to your strength and do what works.
+Once you have that, you can, of course, go ahead and implement and use the other one, depending on market conditions and so forth.
+But you don’t have to, if it’s not working out for you, then stick to your core, stick to your strength and do what works.

-I hope that was helpful, as you can see I take things to that foundational core level, and I like doing that in order for you to really see things from another perspective, because if you understand the basics, the foundation, the fundamentals to how things work and operate, it allows you to start breaking things apart and putting things together for what works for you, because it’s not about me, it’s about what’s working for you, so you need to find what personality type fits to that trading style of yours.
+I hope that was helpful.
+As you can see, I take things to that foundational core level, and I like doing that for you to see things from another perspective.
+Because if you understand the basics, the fundamentals of how things work and operate, it allows you to start breaking things apart and putting things together for what works for you.
+Because it’s not about me, it’s about what’s working for you.
+That's why you need to find what personality type fits that trading style of yours.

-Once you have that, then you’ll be able to say, this is working for me, so now half of those other strategies, you can eliminate, you can now focus on these other half, and that really just simplifies things a lot more, and now you start breaking that apart into another level and another level.
+Once you have that, then you’ll be able to say, this is working for me.
+Now half of those other strategies, you can eliminate.
+You can now focus on these another half, and that just simplifies things a lot more.
+What's more, you start breaking that apart into another level and another level.

-Quick little example here.
-If you take this 80/20 principle, or let’s just say this half way point, so here we have convergent and divergent, you can think of this also as an 80/20 principle, where 80% - 20%.
+A quick little example here.
+If you take this 80/20 principle or let’s say this halfway point, so here we have convergent and divergent, you can think of this also as an 80/20 principle, where 80% - 20%.

-In either case, here we have convergent and divergent, so now you take one that works for you, so if you take this, and now break it apart, so now you get all your divergent strategies, so that’s what this is, and now again, you start breaking this apart on what works over here.
+In either case, here we have convergent and divergent.
+Now you take one that works for you.
+If you choose this, and now break it apart, so now you get all your divergent strategies.
+That’s what this is, and now again, you start breaking this apart on what works over here.

-And that’s what you’re trying to do, you’re taking that core, breaking it down, breaking it down further and continue doing down, the same thing with this 80/20 rule, you keep moving, moving, moving until you get to that 4% that 2%, 0.5% of what’s really working for you, your core.
+And that’s what you’re trying to do.
+You’re taking that core, breaking it down further and continue doing down — the same thing with this 80/20 rule.
+You keep moving until you get to that 4%, 2%, 0.5% of what’s working for you, your core.

-And that’s really what I wanted to share with you, it’s not really just about showing you a system that’s golden, a system that works that you can go ahead and buy your fancy things or whatever.
+And that’s what I wanted to share with you.
+It’s not just about showing you a golden system, a system that works that you can go ahead and buy your fancy things or whatever.

-Because all these systems, all these different things they all work, everything really in the market works, because you could be a bear and make money, you could be a bull and make money, and you can even be non-directional, if you’re trading options, and you can still make money, so you can have no opinion on the market and you can still make money.
+Because of all these systems, all these different things they all work.
+Everything really in the market works, because you could be a bear and make money.
+You could be a bull and make money, and you can even be non-directional if you’re trading options, and you can still make money.
+You can have no opinion on the market, and you can again make money.

-For example, people who are day traders, there are day traders that are successful, yes, there are people who trade Forex that are successful, there’s people that trade options, and you might be wondering, which one should I trade?
+For example, some people are day traders; there are successful day traders.
+Yes, some people trade Forex who are successful.
+Some people trade options, and you might be wondering, which one should I trade?
 Which one makes more money?
-It depends on what’s working for you, because an option trader is going to be a little bit different mentality than a Forex trader, and it’s going to be different than a day trader.
+It depends on what’s working for you.
+Because an option trader is going to be a little bit different mentality than a Forex trader.
+And it’s going to be different than a day trader.

-They all have a little bit of a different risk profile, risk tolerance, what appeals to them, and that’s why they’re trading the way that they’re trading.
+They all have a little bit of a different risk profile, risk tolerance, what appeals to them.
+That’s why they’re trading the way that they’re trading.

-And that’s what you need to do, you need to be figuring out what’s working for you, and now that you’ve chosen, let’s say stocks and options, which is actually the core for me, so I would assume that you’re watching this because you’re interested in stocks and options, now you’re looking at a strategy specific system.
+And that’s what you need to do.
+You need to be figuring out what’s working for you.
+If you choose stocks and options, which is the core for me, now you’re looking at a strategy specific system.
 So do you want divergent or do you want convergent?

-You choose and then you go to the next level, then what do you want?
-From there you choose one or the other, You take that, you keep breaking it apart, and you keep breaking it apart and then you fine tune that strategy and system that works for you.
+You choose, and then you go to the next level, then what do you want?
+From there you choose one or the other, You take that, you keep breaking it apart, and you keep tearing it apart, and then you fine-tune that strategy and system that works for you.

-Because you’re either a turtle or you’re either a rabbit.
-And those are completely different animals, they operate and work in a completely different way, and yes, you can be sometimes a turtle and sometimes a rabbit, depending on market conditions and the environment, if you can transform that and do that, it’s really good.
+Because you’re either a turtle or you’re a rabbit.
+And those are entirely different animals.
+They operate and work in a completely different way.
+And yes, you can be sometimes a turtle and sometimes a rabbit, depending on market conditions and the environment.
+If you can handle that transformation - do that, it’s excellent.

-But for some people, if you just can’t do that, then stick to your core, stick to what you are, and do the thing that keeps working.
+But for some people, if you can’t do that, then stick to your core.
+Stick to what you are, and do the thing that keeps working.